 4. Promotes Milk Flow in Breastfeeding

 Fenugreek also helps breastfeeding women who may experience low milk supply.
-Fenugreek can increase a woman’s breast milk supply because it acts as a galactagogue, which is a substance to increase milk supply.
+Fenugreek can increase a woman’s breast milk supply because it acts as a galactagogue.
+Galactagogues are substances that help with increasing milk supply.
 This stimulates the milk ducts and can increase milk production in as little as 24 hours.

-While more research is needed to determine the exact efficacy and safety of the galactagogue in fenugreek on breastfeeding, several studies note its use in promoting milk flow.
-Complementary & Alternative Medicine, the Annals of Pharmocotherapy, Journal of Pharmacy and Pharmaceutical Sciences and Veterinary Medicine Internaional, among others, have all published studies on this issue.
+While more research is needed to determine the exact efficacy and safety of fenugreek on breastfeeding, several studies note its use in promoting milk flow.
+Complementary & Alternative Medicine, the Annals of Pharmocotherapy, Journal of Pharmacy and Pharmaceutical Sciences and Veterinary Medicine International, among others, have all published studies on this issue.
 (7, 8, 9, 10)

 5. Lowers Inflammation from Outside the Body